Interval counters — calculate interval messages

 • geofence — save the name of the triggered geofence (if available) into the interval field.
 Useful only with the corresponding geofence selector.

 • specified — save info into the interval field under specified name and value.
-Tagging calculators with custom fields can be used to identify the exact calculator when retrieving intervals in batch or in order to configure a special intervals event handler.
+Tagging calculators with custom fields can be used to identify the exact calculator when retrieving intervals in batch or in order to configure a special intervals' event handler.

 • accumulator — accumulate the value of another numeric counter across multiple intervals.
 For example, you can have a mileage counter (that will record the distance traveled for the given interval) and a mileage_total accumulating counter (that will record the total distance traveled until the end of the trip).
 Optionally it is possible to specify a special expression that will reset the accumulated value and/or set the interval for its resetting — e.g. daily, monthly, yearly, and so on.

-• calc — the value of a counter (like "stops" in the sample above) is an array of intervals detected by another calculator within begin and end times of our interval.
-By default, only the intervals detected within the time bounds are injected into the counter, but it is possible to configure overlap from each side.
-Also, it is possible to limit fields that will be dumped into an array, like "begin" and "duration" from the sample above.
-Please note that this counter type can not be used in on-demand intervals calculation due to its limitations and is available only in the standard analytics system which intervals are accessible via this call.
+• calculator — the value of a counter (like "stops" in the sample above) is an array of intervals detected by another calculator within begin and end times of our interval.
+By default, only the intervals detected within the time bounds are loaded into the counter, but it is possible to configure overlap from each side.
+Also, it is possible to limit fields that will be dumped into an array, like "begin" and "duration" from the sample above. "method" defines which encountered valid interval to use — either first, last, each, aggregate or aggregate_by_field.
+For the first or last method the counter value will be the referenced interval JSON, if any.
+When each method is specified, the result of the counter will be an array of referenced calculator intervals. aggregate and aggregate_by_field methods allow to sum referenced interval fields.
+Aggregation will be useful when you need to calculate a time spent in different geofence within a day with detailed information about how much time was spent in each geofence.

-• message — copy full JSON representation of the message into the interval. "method" defines which encountered valid message to copy — either first, last or each.
+• message — copy part or full JSON representation of the message into the interval. "method" defines which encountered valid message to copy — either first, last or each.
 When each method is specified, the result of the counter will be an array of messages.
+With fields, you may limit the copy to contain only specified fields.
+And extremum field allows you to find message(s) with a specific minimum or maximum value, for example detect the time and position of the largest message latency or message with the highest speed.

 Some counters also contain a "validate_message" option, which checks whether the message is suitable for the counter and skips invalid messages.
 This can be used for example to skip all messages with high HDOP or low quantity of locked satellites.